 “It has to happen without anyone thinking ‘That’s propaganda’, because the moment you think ‘that’s propaganda the next question in ‘who’s put that out?

-In recent press releases, Cambridge Analytica have denied the accusations and claim that they fully comply with Facebook’s terms of service and are currently in touch following its recent statement to suspend the company as a whole, as well as key players.
+In recent press releases, Cambridge Analytica has denied the accusations and claim that they fully comply with Facebook’s terms of service and are currently in touch following its recent statement to suspend the company as a whole, as well as key players.

-They have also went on to say:
+They have also gone on to say:

 “Cambridge Analytica strongly denies the claims recently made by the New York Times, the Guardian and Channel 4 News…

 ...In 2014 we recieved Facebook data and derivatives of Facebook data from another company, GSR, that we engaged in good faith to legally supply data for research.
 After it subsequently became known that GSR had broken its contract with Cambridge Analytica because it had not adhered to data protection regulation, Cambridge Analytica deleted all the Facebook data and derivatives, in cooperation with Facebook”

 If you haven’t heard, new data protection regulations are being enforced that aim to stop companies from using private information without the user’s consent.
 If a company is found to break these regulations, then it would be subject to hefty fines.

 The alleged practices of GSR and Cambridge Analytica are examples of practices that would be in breach of these new laws.

 User data cannot be mined and sold to other companies and especially not data of those who haven’t agreed to it, e.g. the friends of the users that took the personality test offered by GSR in the first place.